|Department of Athletics and PE|

 Intramural Sports (additional fees apply)

 The intramural sports program offers team, dual, and individual activities to more than 3,500 participants in the Brown community.
-Sports include flag football, soccer, basketball, softball, ice hockey, volleyball, ultimate frisbee, tennis, squash, cornhole, and badminton.
-Special events include a golf scramble, as well as tournaments in dodge ball, kickball, wiffleball, 3v3 basketball, bowling, and outdoor volleyball.
+Sports include flag football, soccer, basketball, softball, ice hockey, volleyball, inner tube water polo, ultimate frisbee, tennis, squash, cornhole, spike ball, dodgeball, and badminton.
+Special events include a golf scramble, as well as tournaments in dodgeball, kickball, and outdoor volleyball.
 Teams and free agents are encouraged to participate.

 At Brown University, we consider our club sport teams to be a vital component of our university community.
 Club Sport teams offer an important outlet for students who seek a higher level of competition than on-campus intramurals provide, without the rigorous time constraints required of varsity sports’ student-athletes.
 Club Sport teams hold practices on or around campus, along with having competitions on and off campus.
 Brown University, through the Department of Athletics and Recreation, provides financial support, assistance with securing an athletic trainer/EMT service, lodging, transportation and the opportunity to reserve campus facilities in order to allow our club sport teams to thrive.
 We currently offer 33 Club Sports programs and can be visited on our Club Sports webpage.

 Personal Training is offered to all students and recreation members in single, 4, 8, 12, 16, 20, and small-group training options.
 Personal training sessions are 60 minutes of individualized program design.
 Fitness consultations are conducted by the Fitness and Wellness Coordinator prior to beginning a training program.
 The consultation includes a review of health history information, health/fitness goals, and assessments including height, weight, body fat analysis, BMI, blood pressure, and resting heart rate.